HouQiming/dfreeze/readme.md

 ## What it does

-`sudo dfreeze.sh` packages your current Linux system into 4 files in `./build/output`:
+`sudo dfreeze.sh rootfs` packages your current Linux system into 4 files in `./build/output`:

 ```
 bootx64.efi